-- INNER JOIN: Returns rows when there is a match in both tables.
+- INNER JOINs: Returns only rows with matching values in both tables.

 Inner Join vs Outer Join